 SHOULD I FILE A ZOLOFT BIRTH DEFECTS LAWSUIT?

-If you took Zoloft while pregnant and your child was born with a birth defect such as spina bifida, craniosynostosis, cleft lip, cleft palate, club foot, heart damage, PPHN, or malformations of the skull or intestines, you may have a legal claim.
+If you took Zoloft while pregnant and your child had a birth defect, you may have a legal claim.

-It is important to act quickly when filing a Zoloft compensation lawsuit as regulations limit the amount of time suffers of side effects have to report a claim and pursue your legal rights.
+It is important to act quickly when filing a Zoloft compensation lawsuit.
+Regulations limit the amount of time suffers of side effects have to report a claim and pursue your legal rights.